HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ##### Users can’t revoke access to personal data once contract is invoked

 Our initial strategy for maintaining user anonymity during the contract involved storing their personal information in a Personal Data Store[^11] (PDS).
 Users would request proof of their data being stored in the PDS, which they would then send to PIXI.
 According to contractual agreements, PIXI would access this data only if necessary, such as in the event of a breach.
 Users could protect themselves by using the PDS's logs.
 However, the PDS lacked the authority to refuse a user's request to revoke their data, even if they were bound by a contractual agreement with a third party.
 This meant that a user could rent a bike and subsequently remove their personal information from the platform.
 Faced with this challenge, we considered two solutions: preserving a copy of the data within the contract or establishing our own PDS to ensure users are contractually bound with us.
-Ultimately, we chose the former option: keeping a copy of the data within the contract.
+Ultimately, we chose the former option: keeping a copy of the data within the contract. (exaplin why? we do not want to store any personal data)

 ##### Only PIXI can see data if a bike is stolen

 Since we decided to keep a copy of the personal data within the process, it is our obligation to securely store and process this data.
 Meaning that the personal information should not be disclose to the public.
-Therefore, we must encrypt the data that goes on the smart contract form external users.
+Therefore, we must encrypt the data that goes on the smart contract from external users.
 We achieved this by using asymmetric encryption[^12].

 ##### Data is accessible only if Bike is stolen

-To implement privacy-unless, we ensure that user privacy remains confidential until specific conditions are met, employing third-party asymmetric encryption for this purpose.
-Utilizing a Trusted Execution Environment for decryption offers heightened security compared to relying solely on a server.
+To implement privacy-unless, we ensure that user privacy remains confidential until specific conditions are met, employing an off-chain third-party for asymmetric encryption for this purpose.
+To maximize user's security, we require that the third-party uses Trusted Execution Environment techonlogy to store their private key.
+Utilizing a TEE for decryption offers heightened security compared to relying solely on a server.
 The TEE creates a secure enclave within the processor, isolating decryption processes from the broader system.
 This isolation ensures that sensitive decryption keys and operations remain protected from unauthorized access or tampering, even if the server's operating system is compromised by malware or malicious actors.
-This approach assures users that their data is meticulously safeguarded within our system.
+Also, we require audit logs to track all act of decryption.
 However, nothing except reputation prevents collusion between the third-party and PIXI.

 ### Data in Transit